SZU-BDI/app-hybrid-demo/README.md

 # Folder and Files

-* ..\app-hybrid-demo\
-the folder for the script git pull into
-* build\
+* $proj/../../app-hybrid-core
-things for build but not in repository
+the dependence of hybrid core

 * lib-ios\
 * lib-ios\szu-bdi-hybrid-demo_msgbox\
 demo api _demo_msgbox for ios

 * lib-android\
 * lib-android\szu.bdi.hybrid.demo_msgbox\
 demo api _demo_msgbox for android

+* $proj = ./demoproj-hybrod-demo/
+*
-* assets\
+* $proj/assets/

-assets file such as loader.htm and related
-* config.json
+* $proj/config.json
 the config for demo

-* build-ipa-on-mac.sh
+* $proj/build-ipa-on-mac.sh
 the SHELL SCRIPT for build ipa on mac machine

-* build-apk-on-linux.sh
+* $proj/build-apk-on-linux.sh
-the SHELL SCRIPT for build ipa on linux machine
+the SHELL SCRIPT for build apk on linux machine

-* build-apk-on-mac.sh
+* $proj/build-apk-on-mac.sh
-the SHELL SCRIPT for build ipa on mac machine
+the SHELL SCRIPT for build apk on mac machine